Protection Warrior Tank Rotation, Cooldowns, and Abilities — The War Within (11.0.5)

 On multi-target, however, specifically when you have multiple enemies auto-attacking you, is where proper Rage management is necessary to avoid capping.

 You should follow your ability priority as usual unless you hit a point where following it would result in wasting Rage.
 In those situations, Revenge Icon Revenge and Ignore Pain Icon Ignore Pain become your highest priority abilities.
 If you are about to cap out on Rage and have very little or no Ignore Pain absorb left, then make sure to cast Ignore Pain to stop yourself from capping.
-If going for damage or you already have Ignore Pain up, use Revenge.
+If you are going for damage or you already have Ignore Pain up, use Revenge.
 Generally, you should still prioritize Thunder Clap Icon Thunder Clap above Revenge, as wasting 5 Rage is minimal, and the extra damage gained from doing so is worth it.
 As an example, say you are at 96 Rage.
 Casting Shield Slam Icon Shield Slam at that point would provide you with 4 Rage, not 15.
 On average, you will gain more overall Rage by delaying Rage-generating abilities by a global cooldown to avoid capping.

 Sometimes, there are situations where you are unable to burn Rage quickly enough with Revenge Icon Revenge.
 In these cases, simply spam Ignore Pain Icon Ignore Pain, even if your Ignore Pain is capped and you are wasting absorb.
 Doing so still allows you to benefit from Anger Management Icon Anger Management and Indomitable Icon Indomitable, which is far better than capping Rage.